bioinformaticsdotca/Genomic_Epi_2017/phylogeo/phylogeo_tutorial.md

 Full disclosure: I changed the sampling year for one isolate from 1991 to 2004, to avoid a gap of 13 years in the timeline animation.

 We could use the same input format for GenGIS if we wanted to.
 But GenGIS offers a cleaner option which makes it easier to update information in a consistent way.
-For GenGIS we will split our data into a [**location file**](https://www.dropbox.com/s/z6slqwsujsxaha4/GenGIS_Cholera_locations.csv?dl=0 "Cholera isolate location file") which includes information for each site, and a [**sequence file**](https://www.dropbox.com/s/vh8l6gdszjjcj52/GenGIS_Cholera_isolates.csv?dl=0 "Cholera isolate "sequence" file") that contains information about each individual isolate.
+For GenGIS we will split our data into a [**location file**](https://www.dropbox.com/s/z6slqwsujsxaha4/GenGIS_Cholera_locations.csv?dl=0 "Cholera isolate location file") which includes information for each site, and a [**sequence file**](https://www.dropbox.com/s/vh8l6gdszjjcj52/GenGIS_Cholera_isolates.csv?dl=0 "Cholera isolate file") that contains information about each individual isolate.
 This structure keeps all location information in a single row, which makes it easier to update attributes for all sequences at a given location.
 IDs ("Site ID" and "Sequence ID") must be unique in each file, but you can otherwise go to town.

 **Tree**: Sourced directly from the paper.
 A rooted tree in Newick format.

 ### PART 1 - [Phylocanvas](http://phylocanvas.org/ "Phylocanvas")

+__Disclaimer__: I am not a Web developer.
+What we do below will work, but Javascript is weird to me so I've probably broken a lot of conventions in preparing these scripts.
+The scripts below would not be possible without the help of Josh Adam at the NML.

 _Overview_: Phylocanvas is a Javascript library that can be used to perform interactive tree manipulations on a web page.
 Phylocanvas scripts can be installed locally, or you can use online resources including the “quickstart” link and various plugins.
 As we will see later, Phylocanvas provides the tree visualizations in Microreact as well.
 There are a couple of dependencies: see [http://phylocanvas.org/docs/install/](http://phylocanvas.org/docs/install/ "Installation guide") for details.